 Black rats are not as common anymore and are found mainly in coastal towns where they frequent dock areas.
 They are black to light brown in colour with a lighter underside, have a pointed nose, large hairless ears, and a thin tail that is longer than their body.

-They are smaller of the two species of rats in the UK with lean bodies, weighing around 0.5kg and measuring 15cm (without the tail).
-They are very agile and quite often make themselves at home in roofs and attics, therefore they are more challenging to detect and manage.
+They are the smaller and lighter of the two UK species, with lean bodies measuring around 15cm (without the tail).
+They are very agile and quite often make themselves at home in roofs and attics, so they can be more challenging to detect and manage.

 Rat Behaviour